-A creamy and dreamy Dijon Chicken pasta recipe with chicken, mushrooms and a creamy sauce made of white wine, creme fraiche and dijon.
+A creamy and dreamy mustard Chicken pasta recipe with chicken, mushrooms and a creamy sauce made of white wine, creme fraiche and dijon.
 Yum!

 The other day I stumbled across a dijon chicken recipe and realized that I had enough ingredients on hand to recreate the recipe myself.
 I love browsing the web for recipe inspiration and then essentially coming up my own version of the recipe.
 I just can’t ever seem to follow along exactly.

 The creative part of my brain takes over and I decide I always know best and can put my own spin on just about any recipe – so that’s exactly what I did with this dijon mustard chicken pasta.
 I’ve made plenty of pasta recipes before, but never a dijon chicken pasta.
 I mean dijon mustard added to pasta?
 Strange?